ozerodar/oh-no-no-no-reservation/README.md

 2. copy, datetime, json - for the rest

 How to run the code:
+Run in Terminal:
-1. in Terminal: export FLASK_APP=server.py
+1. export FLASK_APP=server.py
-2. in Terminal: flask run (localhost) or flask run --host <host> for example flask run --host 192.168.0.66
+2. flask run (localhost) or flask run --host <host> for example flask run --host 192.168.0.66